Creating A Fishbone Diagram: A Detailed Guide

 Best Practices

-When creating a Fishbone Diagram, it’s important to adhere to some best practices to ensure its effectiveness:
+When creating a Fishbone Diagram, it’s essential to adhere to some best practices to ensure its effectiveness:

 1. Clear Problem Statement: Begin by clearly defining the problem or effect you’re trying to address.
 The effectiveness of the diagram hinges on the clarity of the problem statement.